drofnas/SCAD-Knurled-Nut-Knob/README.md

 * Choose *File -> Export ->  Export as STL*

 Now you have a STL file you can use with your particular setup.

+##Troubleshooting

+I you enter a parameter value that continually crashes OpenSCAD when opening the file (from auto rendering).
+The easiest way to fix this is to simply open the *.scad* file into a Text Editor like TextEdit on OSX, Notepad on Windows, or Vim on Linux/Unix and fix the last value you changed.
+Then try re-opening in OpenSCAD to see if it fixes your problem.